idoknow/esn-daemon/README.md

 Each notification has its own `ID` `Title` `Content` `Time` `Target` `Source` fileds.
 Set `Target` to select specific user to receive this notification,or set `Target` to `_global_` to send this notification to all users.
-Programs can pull notifications sent to specific account through API.
+Programs can pull notifications sent to specific account through APIs.

 ### Interacting